 - Share similar experiences where you found it difficult in social situations and explain things you did to gain more confidence.

 - Consider ways in which you can help improve their confidence and self-esteem.

 “I don’t want to talk about it”

-- If they don’t want to discuss their use with you, offer to help them find someone else to talk to
+- If they don’t want to talk about it, offer to help them find someone else to talk to.

 - Reassure them that what you want is what is best for them and understand if they would prefer to speak to someone else outside of the situation.